 You don’t need to worry about building big muscles.
 It just won’t happen.
-Those women posing on the stage in bodybuilding competitions are all taking huge doses of steroids and other performance enhancing drugs.
+Those women you see posing on the stage in bodybuilding competitions are all taking huge doses of steroids and other performance enhancing drugs.
 It’s simply impossible for a woman to look like that naturally.
 They just don’t have anywhere near enough testosterone in their bodies.
-Men have much more testosterone than women (about 20 times as much), and even most men have a hard time gaining much muscle.
+Men have much more testosterone than women (about 20 times as much in fact), and even most men have a hard time gaining much muscle.
 So it’s just not an issue.

-To be specific however, women can benefit optimally from slightly higher reps than men, so I would normally recommend 6 – 10 reps per set, as opposed to 5 – 8 reps for men, most of the time.
+To be specific however, women can benefit optimally from a slightly higher rep range than men, so I would normally recommend 6 – 10 reps per set (as opposed to 5 – 8 reps for men) most of the time.
 Also women can tolerate a slightly higher volume of training.
 They also recover a little faster between sets (so need shorter rest periods), and between workouts.
 So a full body workout is definitely the way to go.
 Do this three times per week for best results.

 An Effective Women’s Weight Training Program

-Although I said a full body workout is the best way for women (and most men actually) to train, this does not mean you need to do a lot of exercises in a training session.
+Although I said full body workouts are the best way for women (and many men actually) to train, this does not mean you need to do a lot of exercises in a training session.
 In fact you can give your whole body a really good workout with just three movements.
-This would be a squat, lunge or deadlift type of movement together with an upper body push and an upper body pull.
-So this is what my women’s weight training program will consist of.
+This would be a squat, lunge or deadlift variation, together with an upper body push and an upper body pull.
+So that is what my women’s weight training program will consist of.
 You can add in a couple more exercises later on when you are more advanced if you wish.
 But in the early stages adding anything to these workouts will produce little if anything in the way of extra benefits.

 You will however be doing three different routines over the course of the week.
 This will aid your recovery between workouts and it will also help to give a more balanced and pleasing look to your figure.
 So the workout routine I recommend for women is as follows: